The Basics

 DRAGGABLE, PLOPPABLE!

-Just like many other elements of Sim City 4, the many options in the NAM are used by either “dragging” or “plopping”.
+Just like many other elements of Sim City 4, the many options in the NAM are either “draggable” or “ploppable”.
+Draggable items work just like the default networks: click, and drag to build them.
+Ploppable items work just like buildings in the menu: click to place them.

 Simply put: drag a highway, plop a junction!
 Seem familiar?